 A number of attacks against IP are possible.
 Typically, these exploit the fact that IP does not perform a robust mechanism for authentication, which is proving that a packet came from where it claims it did.
 A packet simply claims to originate from a given address, and there isn't a way to be sure that the host that sent the packet is telling the truth.
-This isn't necessarily a weakness, per se, but it is an important point, because it means that the facility of host authentication has to be provided at a higher layer on the ISO/OSI Reference Model.
+This isn't necessarily a weakness, per se, but it is an important point, because it meansmortant point, because it meansmication has to be provided at a higher layer on the ISO/OSI Reference Model.
 Today, applications that require strong host authentication (such as cryptographic applications) do this at the application layer.